Norwegian Wood

 the radio beeped the six o'clock signal.
 Uniform was wearing his

-uniform, of course, with black leather shoes, and Nakano wore a short
+uniform, of course, with black leather shoes, and Nakano wore a

 jacket and white trainers.
-Uniform held a ceremonial box of untreated
+Uniform held a ceremonial box of

 paulownia wood, while Nakano carried a Sony tape recorder at his

 side.
-He placed this at the base of the flagpole, while Uniform opened
+He placed this at the base of the flagpole, while Uniform

 the box to reveal a neatly folded banner.
 This he reverentially